-For 2013-14, I received a mid-career fellowship from the British Academy.
+In 2013-14, I received a mid-career fellowship from the British Academy.
 I have been working on intentions: what they are; how they relate to the reasons for which we act, whether they are morally significant, and, if so, whether the doctrine of double effect captures how they affect moral evaluation.

-Before coming to Leeds I was an Associate Professor in Philosophy at the University of Leeds and before that an assistant professor at the University of Pennsylvania, Philadelphia, and before that I've held fixed-term positions at Columbia University, and Barnard College, New York, and at Balliol College, Oxford.
-I have also been a faculty fellow of the Center for Ethics and Public Affairs at the Murphy Institute at Tulane University, New Orleans (2004-5), and of the Safra Center for Ethics at Harvard University (2008-9).
+Before coming to London, I was an Associate Professor in Philosophy at the University of Leeds and before that an assistant professor at the University of Pennsylvania, Philadelphia.
+I've also held fixed-term positions at Columbia University, and Barnard College, New York, and at Balliol College, Oxford, and I have been a faculty fellow of the Center for Ethics and Public Affairs at the Murphy Institute at Tulane University, New Orleans (2004-5), and of the Safra Center for Ethics at Harvard University (2008-9).
 I am a member of the Einstein Ethics Network.
 And I did my graduate work at the Free University in Berlin under the supervision of Jay Wallace.